 Now, start uploading images of individual screens of your wireframe.
 You’ll see an option to link these images present at the bottom of each image.

 Once everything is done, you can share your prototype with colleagues or your customers using the ‘Share’ option present at the top-right corner of the screen.
 They can also test the use cases and how users can easily navigate from the home screen to reaching the goal.

-You can also involve your testers at this stage, they can better answer you Whether accessing the main menu was easy? whether all the tasks are easily identifiable?
-Is there anything missing in the app or other questions related to your app.
+You can also involve your testers at this stage, they can better answer you whether accessing the main menu was easy.
+It is like getting user feedback from your team.
+Whether all the tasks are easily identifiable?
+Is there anything missing in the app or other queries related to your app?

-Once you finish the wireframing things, here comes the most important part where you must choose the platform and programming language.
-We know it’s not easy for all people to discuss app building platforms and programming languages.
-But if you are clear with your requirements, budget and target audience, this isn’t that difficult too.
+Once you finish the wireframing for creating an app, here comes the most important part where you must choose the platform and coding language.
+We know it’s not easy for all people to discuss application building platforms and programming languages.
+But if you are clear with your requirements, budget and target users, this isn’t that difficult too.

-Let’s have a look at different platforms and what are the things you have to keep in mind while developing your app on them.
+Let’s have a look at different platforms based on devices and what are the things you have to keep in mind while developing your app on them.

 5.1.
 Select platform as per your requirements and budget

 5.1.1.
 Native app development

 This app development simply means to develop an app for a particular operating system.
 Android devices or iPhone devices.
 Suppose, you want to build an app with a goal to have maximum downloads and generate revenue through ads.
 In this case, you can easily leverage the user base of Android.